 I urge my fellow SLP’s to carefully study their respective state codes as well as know who they are state educational representatives are.
 These are the professionals SLPs can contact with questions regarding educational code clarification.
 For example, the SEACDC Consultant for the state of New Jersey is currently Fran Liebner (phone: 609-984-4955; Fax: 609-292-5558; e-mail: [email protected]).

-However the Department of Education is not the only place SLPs can contact in their state.
-Numerous state associations worked diligently on behalf of SLPs by liaising with the departments of education in order to have access to up to date information pertinent to school services.
-In the state of New Jersey, the School Affairs Committee (SAC) of the New Jersey Speech Language Hearing Association (NJSHA), has developed a number of documents of interest for the school based SLPs which can be found HERE.
+However, the Department of Education is not the only place SLPs can contact in their state.
+Numerous state associations worked diligently on behalf of SLPs by liaising with the departments of education in order to have access to up to date information pertaining to school services.
+ASHA also helpfully provides contact information by state HERE.

 When it comes to score interpretation, there are a variety of options available to SLPs in addition to the detailed reading of the test manual.
 We can use them to ensure that the students we serve experience optimal success in both social and academic settings.

 Helpful Smart Speech Therapy Resources: